Practical-DevOps-GitHub-Tasks/devops_practical-git/README.md

-1. Add user online-marathon to this repository.
+1. Add user `softservedata` to this repository.

 2. Create branch develop as default branch.